Friday, October 9th to Sunday, October 11th, 2026

 Followed by a Linger Longer.

-*Since this is traditionally Fast Sunday following General Conference, we ask you to plan on fasting September 28th or October 19th
+*Since this is traditionally Fast Sunday following General Conference, we ask you to plan on fasting on an alternative Sunday

 Workshops available from our wonderful speakers: